iAmMe27/WoD/README.md

 3. Be Afraid - Honest Difficulty Overhaul - YOU MUST START A NEW GAME FOR THIS TO TAKE EFFECT!
 This mod delevels the Commonwealth to make it dangerous.
 4. Swags Optional Stuff - Changes Brothel visitors to females only.
 5. Swags RDM Edit - Reduces the RDM headshot multipliers for some enemies to make them not 1 shot.

-## Modifications & Performance Improvement
-If you wish to modify the list, even for performance improvements, refer to the `#wod-modifications` channel in the Discord server as there you will find guides in the pins that others in the community have already written.
-You can also use those channels to discuss your changes to the list freely.

-**Please don't request help in the official support channel for modifications or modified lists!** It's not because I dislike modifications or anything, it's just impossible to provide support for the thousands of mods and mod combinations available out there.

 ---
 <center><img src="img/headers/ModSetup.png" width=80%></center>